 Our premium services are highly recognized by local and international services agencies and government bodies.

-AP has its headquarters in Los Angeles and has offices in Canada, United Kingdom, Australia, China, Hong Kong, Singapore, Philippines, Korea and Kuwait.
+AP has its headquarters in Los Angeles and has offices in Canada, United Kingdom, Australia, Hong Kong, Singapore, Philippines, Korea, Kuwait and Beijing, China.
 We also provide consultation services to families and agencies throughout the world.

 We hold the belief that every child deserves to thrive, and more specifically, we believe children and individuals with autism should have the opportunity to realize their inherent potential and achieve the greatest degree of independence and highest quality of life possible.